bitrise-io/trace-cocoa-sdk/README.md

 * Select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the "Targets" heading in the sidebar.
 * In the tab bar at the top of that window, open the "Build Settings" panel.
 * Search for `Other Linker Flags` or `OTHER_LDFLAGS` and enter `-ObjC -l z -l c++`

+Note: These flag make sure your project includes the required system frameworks to help with building the project.

 **Calling Trace initializer**